Chart Color Schemes

 Household Composition

-Mudgee has a typical household mix, with a higher-than-average median household size
+Mudgee has a typical household mix, with a fairly typical median household size

-Family households account for 67.7% of all households, including 27.8% couples with children, 26.9% couples without children, and 12.1% single parent families.
-Non-family households constitute the remaining 32.3%, with lone person households at 28.8% and group households comprising 3.5%.
-The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.
+Family households constitute 67.7% of all households, including 27.8% couples with children, 26.9% couples without children, and 12.1% single parent families.
+Non-family households comprise the remaining 32.3%, with lone person households at 28.8% and group households making up 3.5%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households